 However, if you’re not the biggest fan of cooking, you can try them out in cafes and restaurants (vegetarian places will definitely serve at least a few options) or buy a processed meatless substitute, so you will only need to heat it a bit.
 It might not be as healthy, but it’s quick, tasty, and what’s more important – ethical.

 Broaden your food horizons and enjoy the taste!

-Takes a lot of patience and bravery to cook, but pays off nicely!
+It takes a lot of patience and bravery to cook, but pays off nicely!
 Seitan is made of gluten – the wheat protein.
 In order to make it yourself, you will only need few products: wheat, water, and spices of choice (broth or soy sauce can be added optionally).
-Seitan has a chewy, meat-y texture, it absorbs any spice and flavor of your choice, and it doesn’t need that much time to get cooked.
+Seitan has a chewy, meaty texture, it absorbs any spice and flavor of your choice, and it doesn’t need that much time to cook.
 It’s also full of protein – 100 g. contains 75 g. of protein – the same amount of beef, for example, only has 26 g.
-To make it quick, you can simply buy a wheat gluten ‘flour’ (wheat protein with all the starch washed out).
+To make it quickly, you can simply buy a wheat gluten ‘flour’ (wheat protein with all the starch washed out).

 Important note: if you have gluten intolerance or celiac decease, please skip this recipe and enjoy other delicious substitutes!

 Tempeh isn’t as popular as it’s soy-sibling tofu, but it might be even more sapid and mellow.
 It has a unique a savory, nutty taste.
 Tempeh is made of fermented soybeans that form a specific dense, uneven texture.
 Although soy tempeh is the most popular kind, it could also be made from other grains.
 This is one of the firmest plant-based meat substitutes, so you can use it for cooking burgers, stakes, or salads.
 For example, if you’re looking for a plant ingredient that can work as a chicken substitute and still fall on spectrum of whole foods, tempeh is your choice.